5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/Looking_around.md

 - File Permission

 ## less
 **less** is a program that lets you view text files.
-This is very handy since many of the fi
+This is very handy since many of the files used to control and configure Linux are human readable.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNzU5Nzc5OV19
+eyJoaXN0b3J5IjpbLTE0ODIxNDY4NjJdfQ==
 -->